On the computational properties of basic mathematical notions: Abstract

 \section{Abstract}

 We investigate the computational properties of basic mathematical notions pertaining to $\R\di \R$-functions and subsets of $\R$, like \emph{finiteness}, \emph{countability}, \emph{\(absolute\) continuity}, \emph{bounded variation}, \emph{suprema}, and \emph{regularity}.
 We work in higher-order computability theory based on Kleene's S1-S9 schemes.
 We show that the aforementioned italicised properties give rise to two huge and robust classes of computationally equivalent operations, the latter based on well-known theorems from the mainstream mathematics literature.
 As part of this endeavour, we develop an equivalent $\lambda$-calculus formulation of S1-S9 that accommodates \emph{partial} objects.
 We show that the latter are essential to our enterprise via the study of countably based and partial functionals of type $3$.
+We also exhibit a connection to \emph{infinite time} Turing machines.